 Comedian Jack Whitehall will present a new unscripted football show called Training Days, debuting exclusively on YouTube in Spring 2018 in the lead-up to the 2018 World Cup.

 The show is YouTube’s first advertiser-supported original commission from Europe, the Middle East, and Africa.

 The series will see Jack visiting the training grounds of various international football teams to learn more about an individual player’s World Cup preparations and their post-training activities.

-Jack announced news of the series in a video posted to his own YouTube channel, while also promoting the project on Twitter:
+Jack announced the series in a video posted to his own YouTube channel, while also promoting the project on Twitter:

 — Jack Whitehall (@jackwhitehall) January 30, 2018